b9sk/docker-drupal-dev/README.md

 * Get inside `docker-drupal-dev/`
 * Create `app/` dir and place there the lastest release [of Drupal 7](https://www.drupal.org/project/drupal)
 * Setup Xdedug (see below)
-* Go to parent folder and run `docker-compose -f ./docker-compose.dev.yml up -d`
+* Go to parent folder and run `docker-compose up -d`
 * Open in a browser url `http:://docker_host_machine_ip:30080`
 * Install Drupal manually OR by use the script: `~/scripts/install-drupal.sh` (run this from `drupal-dev` container)
 * (Optional) Convert your DB to utf8mb4: [Database 4 byte UTF-8 support](https://www.drupal.org/project/utf8mb4_convert)